cwimmer/project-cart/README.md

 # ChangeLog
 ## v3
 - Added latch to secure containers in front and rear.
+  - Latches are removable
+  - Slide open and closed
+  - Held in place by compliant mechanism
 ## v2
 - Width changed from 610mm to 440mm
 - Top changed from 35mm overhangs to inset in frame